If you’re an art lover seeking an affordable vacation in Rome, Italy, you’re in luck!

 Continue to the back, and you’ll emerge in a large garden.
 The garden has been restored to its original design.
 It’s one of Rome’s best kept secrets when it comes to public spaces in the middle of Rome.

-I hope you’ve enjoyed my guide to free art in Rome.
-If you want to see more of Rome’s stunning art, you might enjoy these other Rome and Italy travel guides and resources:
+I hope you’ve enjoyed my guide to the best free things to do in Rome.
+You might these other Rome and Italy travel guides useful:

 If you’d like to see amazing art for free in Rome, pin it for later.